'The best way to become a skilled maker is to learn from one'

 For more info on Modern Makers 2016.

-The professional makers for the 2017 project will be slipware potters Douglas Fitch and Hannah McAndrew - http://www.fitchandmcandrew.co.uk/
+The professional makers for the 2017 project were slipware potters Douglas Fitch and Hannah McAndrew - http://www.fitchandmcandrew.co.uk/

-Students of the Modern Makers programme will be introduced to all aspects of the slipware process, from the mixing of materials, the making and decorating of the pots, through to assisting in the exciting firing of the pieces in the wood kiln.
-They will also be offered an insight into the running of a pottery business, visits to other potter’s workshops to explore different approaches to the craft, to galleries and a pottery fair.
+Students of the Modern Makers 2017 programme were introduced to all aspects of the slipware process, from the mixing of materials, the making and decorating of the pots, through to assisting in the exciting firing of the pieces in the wood kiln.
+They also gained an insight into the running of a pottery business, along with visits to other potter’s workshops to explore different approaches to the craft and a visit to a pottery fair.

 Modern Makers 2017 is supported by Creative Scotland, The Holywood Trust, LEADER and the William Grant Foundation.